Boundary stabilization of focusing NLKG near unstable equilibria: radial case: Introduction

 satisfies

-\end{theorem} \begin{remark} We do know whether adding $N_{\beta}$ integral terms is ``\textit{optimal}'', as the controllability and stabilization with reduced control terms is among one of the central problems in control theory, especially for nonlinear systems for which the nonlinear terms may provide plenty of information, see for example \cite{Coron-Lissy} concerning exact controllability of three dimensional Navier-Stokes equations with one controlled component (which is of course \textit{optimal}). \end{remark}
+Moreover, the same conclusion obtains for any $\beta \in (0, \frac{\sqrt{2}}{2L} \log{\frac{1+a}{1-a}})$ replacing $\beta_*$, provided $a$ does not belong to a certain zero measure set $\mathcal{A}(L)$. \end{theorem} \begin{remark} We do not know whether adding $N_{\beta}$ integral terms is ``\textit{optimal}'', as the controllability and stabilization with reduced control terms is among one of the central problems in control theory, especially for nonlinear systems for which the nonlinearity may provide plenty of extra information rather than linear systems, see for example \cite{Coron-Lissy} concerning local exact controllability of three dimensional Navier-Stokes equations with only one controlled component. \end{remark}

-To the best of our knowledge, this is probably the first attempt on stabilizing multi dimensional unstable focusing dispersive equations via feedback laws, and this stabilization result also shares the advantage on the explicit feedbacks with a sharp decay rate.
+To the best of our knowledge, this appears to be the first attempt to stabilize multi dimensional unstable focusing dispersive equations using resolvent estimates, and this stabilization result also shares the advantage of explicit feedback with a sharp decay rate.

-Actually under such radial assumption the NLKG can be more or less regarded as an one dimensional wave equation, for which the study of controllability, stability and stabilization is nearly complete as the situation is much more clear than the higher dimension ones (while GCC is automatically fulfilled), for example local controllability and global controllability even with different type of nonlinearities by Zuazua \cite{Zuazua-1990, Zuazua-1993} (see also \cite{coron} for an introductory proof of local controllability), exponential stabilization by Ricatti type strategy Coron-Trélat \cite{Coron-Trelat-2006} or by Backstepping \cite{Krstic-wave} (see also \cite{2017-Coron-Nguyen-ARMA, 2019-xiang-SICON}, so far this method only has been applied for one dimensional models).
+We note that under the radial assumption on solutions the NLKG can be more or less regarded as a one dimensional wave equation, for which the understanding of controllability, stability and stabilization is more complete, to be compared with the more complicated higher dimensional case.
+For example local controllability and global controllability even with different type of nonlinearities has been obtained by Zuazua \cite{Zuazua-1990, Zuazua-1993} (see also \cite{coron} for an introductory proof of the local controllability), exponential stabilization using Lyapunov functions is obatined by Coron-Trélat \cite{Coron-Trelat-2006} , or by the backstepping method \cite{Krstic-wave} (this general approach has been applied to different types of models, see for example the heat equation \cite{2017-Coron-Nguyen-ARMA} and KdV equation \cite{2019-xiang-SICON}).

-Nevertheless, though benefit from the simplicity of the radial setting, we do not use any other specific one dimensional structures in this paper, which preserves the possibility to be extended to multi dimensional non radial cases, and which, of course, is different from other known approaches. \\
+Nevertheless, though benefiting from the simplicity of the radial setting, we do not use any other specific one dimensional structures in this paper, which suggests the possibility to extend things to the multi-dimensional non-radial case. \\